GhostShell: Streaming LLM Function Calls for Concurrent Embodied Programming

-This raises an intriguing possibility: \textit{Can we leverage LLM streaming generation to implement human-like robotic interaction?}
+Prior work has explored LLMs as high-level planners for robotic tasks~\cite{ahn2022can,huang2022inner,liang2023code,liu2024enhancing}, demonstrating strong generalizability and zero-shot task transfer.
+However, these approaches still rely on a plan-then-execute paradigm and do not address the coordination of concurrent multi-channel robot behaviors.
+This raises an intriguing possibility: \textit{Can we leverage LLM streaming generation to achieve human-like robotic interaction?}

-We present \algname, an LLM-driven embodied programming approach that enables streaming orchestration of function calls across multiple channels and their on-the-fly execution. \algname incorporates four core features for parsing, mapping, scheduling, and executing LLM-generated content: \textbf{(1)} an XML~\cite{bray2000extensible} parser that incrementally extracts structured function tokens and natural language text from the LLM output stream; \textbf{(2)} a dynamic mapper that resolves function tokens into concrete, typed function interfaces injected into the embodied system at runtime; \textbf{(3)} a multi-channel scheduler that concurrently orchestrates intra-channel synchronous and inter-channel asynchronous function calls; \textbf{(4)} a modular executor that embeds \algname into our robotic system, facilitating both coordinated parallel and serial behaviors across the robot's multiple components.

-Crucially, \algname introduces a novel control representation, the \textit{function token}, which is key to answering whether LLMs can enable human-like robotic interaction.
-We employ an XML-based \textit{function token} schema (see Section~\ref{sec:xml-schema}) to represent function calls during LLM generation.
-Through this token-level interpretation paradigm, \algname achieves streaming programming, enabling robots to perform reasoning-while-acting.

-We evaluate our approach on a quadruped spider-like robot \rbtname through extensive grounded experiments.
-The physical configuration of \rbtname is shown in Figure~\ref{fig:robot}. \rbtname is equipped with 12 servo motors: 8 for its limbs, 2 for its ears, and 2 for its head and neck.
-It also features a speaker (mouth), microphone (ears), display (face), and camera (eyes), enabling rich multimodal interaction.
-Our evaluation encompasses three key experiments: (1) 34 grounded interaction tasks across four behavioral patterns to assess fidelity, (2) cross-model ablation studies across multiple models to evaluate generalizability, and (3) baseline comparisons against native function calls to measure responsiveness.
-Claude-4-Sonnet achieves the best overall Behavioral Correctness Metric of \textbf{0.85}, while our \textit{function token} approach delivers up to \textbf{66$\times$} faster response times compared to native function calls. \algname also demonstrates effectiveness in long-horizon multimodal tasks, with GPT-4.1 reaching optimal performance of \textbf{0.8}.